TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ```

 - You may then change this number to whatever you would like to increase or decrease the time it take for TNT to explode.
+- Restart the server and try it out

 ###To change the size of the explosion

+- Stop the currently running server
 - Open the net.minecraft.entity.item.EntityTNTPrimed class
 - Find the explode() method and the variable f